gandhi56/gandhi56.github.io/md/cmput325/lec2.md

   ```
   (lambda (x) (+ x 1))
   ```
-* In lambda calculus we do not need any of the primitive functions
+* In lambda calculus, we do not need any of the primitive functions
 * numbers can be represented by lambda expressions
 * Questions about reductions
   * what type of reductions are there?